FirebirdSQL/NETProvider/DataDesignerExtensibility/ReadMe.txt

 And substitute (these informations you can find using gacutil):
   - %Version% with the version of the provider assembly that you have in the GAC.
-  - %Culture% with the culture of the provider assembly that you have in the GAC.
-  - %PublicKeyToken% with the PublicKeyToken of the provider assembly that you have in the GAC.

 Note:
   Notice, that in configSections there isn't signature of FirebirdClient but the signature of assembly from framework.